cubicle/OH-58D-MFK/README.md

 You can find the CAD files on [Onshape](https://cad.onshape.com/documents/6787d83c44a91f8cde39e86e/w/96151ec904b149525745d522/e/fceb9b6b394f6e8ffc93c401).
 Be careful as these may contain untested changes.

+### Arduino Uno Case

+You will need to print a case for the Arduino Uno.
+I used the [Arduino Uno Case](https://www.printables.com/model/122097-arduino-uno-case) from [Kazik](https://www.printables.com/@Kazik).

 ## License

 Except where otherwise noted, this work © 2025 is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License][cc-by-nc-sa].